jimshowalter/architecture-enforcer/README.md

 To run the tool with SampleTarget1.yaml, just change 2 to 1 in the above command.

+For large codebases, the tool requires lots of memory.
+Make sure you provide enough.

+For large codebases, the tool can take 30+ seconds to run.

 ## Command-line Arguments ###

-Run this tool with at least the first three args specified.

 The full set of args is: